-William J. Bain Jr. has led design on projects of the Seattle-based firm NBBJ (formerly Naramore Bain Brady and Johanson) over several decades and in locations throughout Washington and the world.
+William J. Bain Jr. led design on projects of the Seattle-based firm NBBJ (formerly Naramore Bain Brady and Johanson) over several decades and in locations throughout Washington and the world.
 Early projects included Cordiner Hall at Whitman College (dedicated 1968) and the United States Pavilion at Expo 74 in Spokane.
-Later work includes the 1981 restoration of Seattle's historic Olympic Hotel, Bagley Wright/Seattle Repertory Theatre at Seattle Center in 1983, Two Union Square (56 stories, 1989), the United States District Courthouse in 2004, and the Four Seasons Hotel and Condominiums, which opened in 2009.
+Later work included the 1981 restoration of Seattle's historic Olympic Hotel, Bagley Wright/Seattle Repertory Theatre at Seattle Center in 1983, Two Union Square (56 stories, 1989), the United States District Courthouse in 2004, and the Four Seasons Hotel and Condominiums, which opened in 2009.
 In 1997, his colleagues at the American Institute of Architects Seattle noted: "Bill Bain has shaped one of the nation's largest architecture firms [NBBJ] around design excellence and commitment to community.
 His record of community service in and beyond his native Seattle ... exemplifies a lifelong, passionate, and thorough devotion to cultural and civic well-being" (Medal).

 Son of an Architect

 William J. Bain Jr., born in Seattle on June 26, 1930, to noted architect William J. Bain Sr. (1896-1985) and Mildred "Billee" Clark Bain (1904-1991) grew up in homes designed by Bill Bain Sr. and located in several Seattle neighborhoods, along with his brother Robert C. (M.D., b.
 1925) and sister Nancy (b.
 1935, later Lowry).
 Bain recalls the early influence of living in the Lombardy Court Apartments at 421 Summit Avenue E: